uva-math/uva-math-code/graduate/misc_forms.md

 nav_weight: 200
 ---

-- For more about graduate life at the University, see: [`http://gradstudies.virginia.edu/gradguide`](http://gradstudies.virginia.edu/gradguide)
+- For more about graduate life at the University, see [`http://gradstudies.virginia.edu/gradguide`](http://gradstudies.virginia.edu/gradguide)